johnbayko/hicp/docs/hicp.rst

       "disabled"
         This item cannot be selected or unselected.
-In single selection mode, a selected item will stil be unselected when another item is selected.
+In single selection mode, a disabled selected item will still be unselected when another enabled item is selected.

 selected: <integer> [ "," <integer> ]*
   If specified, this is used by these components: